CanBaycay/UnityAcceleratorDocker/README.md

 To remove the Accelerator and its artifacts completely,
 - Windows: Double click `Uninstall.bat`.
 - Others: Open terminal.
-Go to the directory.
+Go to the configuration directory.
 Run: `docker-compose down -v --rmi all`

 It will remove all asset cache and all configuration along with the Accelerator installation.